dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### group Objects Array

 The scope of a conversation is defined by the observer.
-It may be any of the following in this non-exaustive list:
+It may be any of the following in this non-exhaustive list:

 * a quick text exchange